 The International Baccalaureate

-IB courses were introduced in 1985.
-Graded’s first IB diploma was earned in 1988.
+Graded introduced IB courses in 1985.
+The school conferred the first IB diploma in 1988.

 The Diploma Program